 How does a landscape of Rembrandt look like 300 years later?
 I have documented what Rembrandt showed with brush and paint, I did with modern mediums; photography and digital techniques.
 I photographed photo’s from cities and landscapes all over Europe and combined them in a hyper-collage, into one final image using digital techniques.
 In this image we recognize Rembrandt’s wordly landscape, influenced by contemporary times.

 The work clearly shows progress over the years, but that has also left its mark.
 New questions arise…How will this affect our landscape…?
 I photographed the evergreen grass in yellow dry situation in a very dry time here in the Netherlands.

-The work Den Haag/Delft shows the evolution of Delft and the Hague, the influence of the churches in its historical context and the central government role of the Hague , as the guardian of peace in society, which its function is to ensure that there are no issues and quarrels on its tower and home of many people, hard times for this tower in Covid19, at the moment.
+The influence of the churches in its historical context and the central government role of the Hague , as the guardian of peace in society, which its function is to ensure that there are no issues and quarrels on its tower and home of many people, hard times for this tower in Covid19, at the moment.
 There is an absence of humans.
 As if we are looking at a mysterious image just after something has happened.
 How strangely realistic this vision has become!

 Art, Hyperphoto Collage, Photo artist, Photography